Guide for Authors

 • All figure captions are written in English.

-• All tables (including title, description, footnotes) are prepared in English.
+• All tables (including title, description, and footnotes) are prepared in English.

 • If only color on the Web is required, black-and-white versions of the figures are also supplied for printing purposes.

 All manuscripts are treated as confidential.
-They are peer-reviewed by 1 editor of the selected field by the corresponding author, and 2 anonymous reviewers selected by the editor.
-Letters of reviewers to the Editor are reviewed and the final decision for publication is performed b the editor, or Editor-in-chief.
-The corresponding author is notified as soon as possible of the editor's decision to accept, reject, or request revision of manuscripts.
-When the final revised manuscript is completely acceptable according to the EEG format and criteria, it is scheduled for publication in the next available issue.
-Rejected papers will not be peer-reviewed again.
+They are handled by 1 Associate Editor of the relevant field assigned by the Editor-in-Chief, and 2 anonymous reviewers selected by the Associate Editor.
+The corresponding author is notified as soon as possible of the Editor's decision to accept, reject, or request revision of the manuscripts.
+Final rejected papers will not be peer-reviewed again.

 Proof correction

-Corresponding authors will receive an e-mail allowing annotation and correction of proofs.
-You can directly type your corrections and comment on figures/tables, and, if possible, send back to us within 48 hours..
-We will do everything possible to get your article published quickly and accurately.
-It is important to ensure that all corrections are sent back to us in one communication.
-Please check carefully before replying, as inclusion of any subsequent corrections cannot be guaranteed.
-Proofreading is solely your responsibility.
+Corresponding authors will receive an e-mail allowing the correction of the article proof.
+It is important to ensure that all corrections are sent back to us in one communication within 48 hours or less.
+Please check carefully before replying, as any additional corrections cannot be guaranteed.
+Proofreading is solely the responsibility of the authors.

 Offprints